zahidulmia/Final_Project_number_picking_app/README.md

 # Final_assignment

-This is a Unity group assignment file,

-this game is all about numbers , our game will ask for the right addition and the player has to hit the right number. if the player can hit the right number he will win and if it doesnt then the palyer will lose. this is simple serious game .
+Hi , Welcome to Our group project .
+In this project we have an serious game about maths which will add up numbers and it will ask the user to choose the correct addition.
+The user has to hit the right addition ball to win.
+Otherwise the player will lose.

-In our group we have
+We have a group of 4 people who were involbed in this project to make it happen .

+This project is madepossible by Unity @018 Latest version Of 2018.0.2.
+To play this game or work on this project you need to have latest version of unity.
+This is a simple serious game with values.

+Our Group Members

-Zahidul haque - Developer
+Zahidul Haque - Developer .
-Rizwan kiani - Planner
+Rizwan Kiani - Planner.
-saad MAhmud - Designer
+Saad Mahmud - Designer.
-Priit Jonnas - DEsigner
+Priit Joonas - Designer.